French Ligue 1

 Most played seasons: Marseille (70)

-The first season (at this certain season the league was called National) included 20 teams, the same number of teams that are included in Ligue 1 today.
+The first season of the professional league was played in 1932 and included 20 teams (at this certain season the league was called National), the same number of teams that are included in Ligue 1 today.

 The winner has since 2007 received the “Hexagoal” trophy designed by Pablo Reinoso.
 It has replaced the old trophy, called “le Trophée de Ligue 1”, designed by d'Andrée Putman.

 Ligue 1 is the top tier of the French football league system, one level above the current Ligue 2.
 The third to fifth level are called Championnat National (in English: French National Championship).
-An overview of the current league system in France is presented in the table below.
+An overview of the current league system in France is presented in table 1.

 |Championnat National 2||4|